Misconceptions About Personal Injury Cases

 Number 4: It will take a long time to resolve my claim if I hire an attorney.

 Although it is true that litigation can take some time, the purpose of hiring an attorney is to help alleviate the burden of litigation on you.
 The whole premise behind hiring an attorney is so that you, the injured party, can work on healing and recovery while your attorney works on making sure you are compensated for your damages.
 Additionally, it is important to stay mindful that the length of time your claim takes depends largely on how complex your case may be.
-Many cases however, settle way before trial as most insurance company do not want to have to bear the expensive burden associated with litigation.
+Many cases, however, settle way before trial as most insurance companies do not want to have to bear the expensive burden associated with litigation.

 Number 5: If I wait, I will get a better settlement offer.

 Although this might be the right plan of action for some cases, this is not true for all situations.
 A majority of the time, all it takes to get a great settlement offer regarding your claim is to have a knowledgeable, experienced personal injury attorney on your side.
 More often than not, once insurance companies see that you are represented by an attorney they are willing to accurately assess your claim and provide meaningful negotiations.